Nouns & Gender

 the man, the woman, the child

 Gender is the backbone of German grammar.
 Every article, adjective ending, and pronoun depends on it.
-Learning gender WITH each noun saves you massive headaches later.
+Learning gender with each noun saves you massive headaches later.

 Why Does German Have Gender?